 According to the World Health Organization, the number of annual cardiovascular events account for 41% of total deaths in China.
 In contrast, the number of diabetics in India, now around 65+ million, will reach a staggering 101 million by 2030.
 Erstwhile, Japan expects that approximately 40% of its population will be at least 65 years old by 2060, creating additional demand for healthcare facilities.
-The enormous number of ongoing developments and innovations in the healthcare and electronics sector, rise in healthcare spending by both governments and individuals, the ease of use of medical devices combining with the increase as mentioned above in incidences of chronic diseases has led to the increased adoption of the wearable devices.
+The enormous number of ongoing developments and innovations in the healthcare and electronics sector, rise in healthcare spending by both governments and individuals, and the ease of use of medical devices combined with the increase as mentioned above in incidences of chronic diseases, has led to the increased adoption of the wearable devices.
 The market is facing challenges, mainly in allocating cost-effective monitoring to patients suffering from chronic diseases such as cancer and other blood diseases.

 Lack of awareness is also another cause leading to slower adoption of technology.
 These factors act as growth hurdles for wearable technology.

 This research report on the APAC Wearable Medical Devices Market is segmented and sub-segmented into the following categories:

 By Therapeutic Wearable Devices:

 Geographically, India, China, and Japan are expected to account for most of the share in the Asia Pacific wearable medical devices market during the forecast period.
 China and India have a large population pool, which is a significant factor for market growth.
 Changes in lifestyle and food habits are also leveling the demand for this market.
 Asia Pacific region is well known for Sports & fitness; in this vertical, biotechnology & bioinformatics companies are taking part to launch wearable devices for sports players and athletes.
 Wearable medical devices will open new opportunities for bioinformatics researchers to develop new features & products in the market.